 Changes due to exchange rage movement, and operation in secondary market could be distinguished when relevant.

 Proxied by interest expenditure divided by the debt level of the previous year.

-AF1, AF2, AF3 (consolidated at market value, AF5 (if quoted in stock exchange; including mutual fund shares).
+&lt;sup>40 AF1, AF2, AF3 (consolidated at market value, AF5 (if quoted in stock exchange; including mutual fund shares).

 Table 5: Cyclical developments